Skip to content

 You're now fully equipped to build cross-chain contracts using the Wormhole protocol!
 With this tutorial, you've learned how to:

-• Deploy sender and receiver contracts on different TestNets
+• Deploy sender and receiver contracts on different Testnets

 • Send a cross-chain message from one blockchain to another